The airline seat you choose can make a difference.

 Curious about which strategy was fastest, Mythbusters recreated the boarding experience.
 Using 173 volunteers, real flight attendants and a simulated airport waiting area and airplane interior, they timed different possibilities.

-As can see in their video (below), the back to front method that American Airlines, JetBlue, Spirit, Air Canada, Frontier and Virgin America all use is the slowest.
+As you can see in their video (below), the back to front method that American Airlines, JetBlue, Spirit, Air Canada, Frontier and Virgin America all use is the slowest.
 With back to front, the aisle clogs because people in the middle seats are always getting up for the person near the window.
 Meanwhile, waiting and looking for overhead bin space means we stay in the aisle longer.

 From slowest to fastest, the next best alternatives are random line-up with assigned seats, then outside-in with all window seats going first and then finally, entirely random order and no assigned seats.
 Used by Southwest, entirely random works because any slowdown creates the incentive for people to quickly take the most accessible seat.
 And yet, the Southwest method is one of the least liked.